The Grammarphobia Blog

 Q: At the risk of being thought priggish, but prompted by your discussion of the proper prepositions for use with “squeamish,” what are your thoughts on the current popularity of the phrase “bored of”?
 Example: “I’m bored of this—let’s change the channel.”

-A: When a preposition follows “bored,” it’s normally “with” or “by.”
-So the usual construction would be “I’m bored with this” or “I’m bored by this.”
+A: When a preposition follows “bored,” it has traditionally been “with” or “by.”
+So the traditional construction would be “I’m bored with this” or “I’m bored by this.”

-In standard usage, we generally aren’t bored “of” or “over” or “about” or “from” something.
+In standard usage, we generally haven’t been bored “of” or “over” or “about” or “from” something.

 The verb “bore,” the noun “bore,” and the adjective “bored” showed up in English in the 18th and 19th centuries, according to published references in the Oxford English Dictionary.
 The OED describes the etymologies of these three words as unknown.